ansh-gupta0501/Notes_Assignment/nestjs/notes.md

 ---

-# Rest API & HTTP methods
+# Rest API & HTTP methods (for practical implementation ,check student module )

 ### What is an api?
 - It allows two applications to talk to each other.( frontend and backend communicate with each other through api )